My name is Malia Yoshioka, your guide through the delicious salty-sweet adventures of Shoyu Sugar.

 When I returned (in the middle of the recession, ugh!) and up until September 2014, I was based in Honolulu, where you’d often find me indulging in my passions – food, writing, running, and of course travel.
 Regardless of how much travel I was actually able to do, I’ve always loved to share my favorite places to eat, where to stay, and things to do.
 It was out of the desire to pass along my hometown favorites that ShoyuSugar was born.

 Eventually I decided it was time to hit the road again, this time I spent five months working my way through South America, moving on to South Africa for a couple of months and finally making my way to Turkey.
 There, I fell in love with the amazing history in Istanbul, culinary delights of Gaziantep, the white terraced pools of Pamukkale and the hot air balloon filled skies and fairy chimneys of Cappadocia.
-More than three years later, Turkey has become my home base for exploring a new corner of the world.
+Seven years later, Turkey has become my home base for exploring a new corner of the world.
 Most recently, I’ve gotten my CELTA Certification to teach English.
 These days you can find me teaching English online via a platform called Verbling.

 You can still find stories and travel tips in my Hawaii section, since Hawaii will always be home for me.
 Check out my Destination Guides for the latest stories and recommendations from places I’ve been and where I’ll be heading next.
 If you’re a student or teacher looking for ESL resources, visit my Teaching English section for a collection of some of the online resources I’ve found most useful.